An Alternative Explanation of the Subud Exercise in Psychological Terms

 simpler ones.
 But explanations needn’t be ‘true’ — merely satisfying.
 They may

-metaphorical or allegorical.
-They may expediently deploy pre-defined concepts
+or allegorical.
+They may expediently deploy pre-defined concepts that are

-that are selected from traditional belief systems, or else laboriously
+selected from traditional belief systems, or else laboriously delineate new

-delineate new concepts in terms of not-so-traditional understanding.
-The point
+concepts in terms of not-so-traditional understanding.
+The point of an

-of an explanation, though, is to satisfy.
-We all possess our own spiritual,
+explanation, though, is to satisfy.
+We all possess our own spiritual, cosmic or

-cosmic or ‘nature of reality’ belief systems, which in the long run might
+‘nature of reality’ belief systems, which in the long run might matter less

-matter less than we are inclined to imagine, but questions like ‘what’, ‘how’
+than we are inclined to imagine, but questions like what, how and why can keep

-and ‘why’ can keep on being posed in response to every answer — until at some
+on being posed in response to every answer — until at some point the questioner

-I’ve been very dissatisfied with Pak Subuh’s overall
+practised, but I’ve been very dissatisfied with Pak Subuh’s explanation of it,

 An acquaintance recently summarised Pak Subuh’s